cstkennedy/cs330-examples/Review-06-Java-Shapes/README.md

   - **Example 8**
     - Generics and Trait Bounds in `ShapeIterator`, using `extends` with interfaces, converting an `Iterator` to a `Stream`.
+    - This was built during a discussion during a live lecture.
+      A recording is not yet available.

+  - **Example 9**
+    - Remove Copy Constructors and rewrite `clone` methods
+    - Refactor driver logic and move IO logic into dedicated `ShapeParser`
-    - This was built during a discussion during a live lecture on 28 March 2023.
+    - This was built during a discussion during a live lecture.
       A recording is not yet available.

 # Running the Examples